CIS565-Fall-2022/Project2-Stream-Compaction/README.md

 ## Performance Analysis

+**All tests and results are done on Release mode in Visual Studio**

 ### Scan

-As can be seen by Figure XXX below, the runtime of the scan algorithm increases linearly for each of the different implementations, but the slope of this increase is different for each one.
+As can be seen by Figure XXX below, the runtime of the scan algorithm increases roughly linearly for each of the different implementations, but the slope of this increase is different for each one.

 The thrust version was by far the fastest in most cases and had the smallest slope.